Skip to content

 Donate

-ABILITY TO CHANGE is a registered charity (no. 1162596) working in animals in CR0 2LX.
-Its latest Charity Commission filing directs 100% of spending to charitable activities, holding roughly 1 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Ability to Change is a registered charity (no. 1162596) working in poverty relief in London · CR0 2LX.
+Its latest Charity Commission filing directs 100% of spending to charitable activities, holding roughly 1 month of reserves, and files its annual accounts on time.
+Reported income has been growing (≈6% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: ABILITY TO CHANGE scores 82 out of 100 (3 stars).
-100% average program spend (3-year average).
+In short: ABILITY TO CHANGE scores 77 out of 100 (4 stars).
+100% average program spend (Latest year, disclosed years only).
 Filings are up to date with no major concerns.

-ABILITY TO CHANGE has a Clarity Score of 82 out of 100 on CharityCompare (3 stars, Good).
+Ability to Change has a Clarity Score of 77 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1162596.
 Status: Registered.
-Primary cause area: Animals.
-Latest accounts year 2020: total income £459k, with 100% of expenditure on charitable activities.
+Primary cause area: Poverty relief.
+Latest accounts year 2024: total income £569k, with 100% of expenditure on charitable activities.
 Accounts filing: up to date.
-Reserves: approximately 1 months of operating costs.
+Reserves: approximately 1 month of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .